status-im/specs/protocol.md

 }
 ```

-## Encryption
+## Message encryption

 Protocol distinguishes messages encrypted using asymmetric and symmetric encryptions.

 Symmetric keys are created using `shh_generateSymKeyFromPassword` Whisper JSON-RPC method which accepts one param, a string.

-Messages encrypted with asymmetric encryption should be encrypted using recipeint's public key so that only the recipient can decrypt them.
+Messages encrypted with asymmetric encryption should be encrypted using recipient's public key so that only the recipient can decrypt them.

 # Perfect Forward Secrecy (PFS)